pokt-network/terraform-elb-aion-pkt/README.md

 And copy the result inside the `default` value in the variable `public_keypair` on `vars.tf`

+If you need to customize this terraform setup, you can see more general aspects on `vars.tf`.

+In case you want to switch to another region.
+Take in count to change the AMI for the bastion instance and the availability zone, because those are values that change between regions.

+NOTE: in the `vars.tf` file you will find some of the bastion instance AMI ID commented so you can get those values from there.
+In the case of the availability zone values, it's just check if <region>-a, <region>-b, <region>-c are available, if not.
+Just replace then and use onlt the available ones per region

 ### Execute

-Then execute the plan using terraform:
+If you're all set, Then execute the plan using terraform:

 ```
-terraform plan   # to show the plan
+terraform plan   # to show the plan (All the changes that will be performed)

 terraform apply  # to apply the changes
 ```